-This is very large; by itself, it seems to preclude any libertarian stance in favor of borders outside of consequentialism, and we know how most libertarians abhor consequentialism.
-Some of the alt-righted ones I mentioned earlier try to interpret the NAP in such a way that closed borders count as self-defense because of the violations of our rights that will occur if they're allowed in, even though the immigrants will not be the ones initiating force or even necessarily asking for it; but the implications of this are questionable at best: what would happen if we applied the same principle to people already in America?
-Would it mean that Americans who receive lots of welfare are legitimate targets for self-defense?
+This is huge; by itself, it precludes any libertarian stance in favor of borders outside of consequentialism, and we know how most libertarians abhor consequentialism.
+Some of the alt-righted ones I mentioned earlier try to interpret the NAP in such a way that closed borders count as self-defense because of the violations of our rights that will occur if they're allowed in, even though the immigrants will not be the ones initiating force or even necessarily asking for it; but the implications of that are nasty: what would happen if we applied the same principle to people already in America?
+Wouldn't that mean Americans who receive lots of welfare are legitimate targets for self-defense?
 I find it dubious that any self-claimed libertarian would stand by such a thing.

 Anti-border #2: Taxes.¶